Sahil-911/TVA/Query_List.md

 - Set the latest version in current timeline
 - Revert to the previous version
 - Compare with any version in current timeline
-- See who authored the version
+- See who authored the given version
 - See if new files are created in the given version
 - See if any files are removed in the given version